blab/blotter/blog/_posts/2020-03-02-ncov-cryptic-transmission.md

 Some ways to implement non-pharmaceutical interventions include:

  - Practicing social distancing, such as limiting attendance at events with large groups of people
+ - Working from home, if your job and employer allows it
- - Staying home, especially if you are feeling ill
+ - Staying home if you are feeling ill
+ - Take your temperature daily, if you develop a fever, self-isolate and call your doctor
  - Implementing good hand washing practices - it is extremely important to wash hands regularly
  - Covering coughs and sneezes in your elbow or tissue
  - Avoiding touching your eyes, nose, and mouth with unwashed hands
- - Take your temperature daily, if you develop a fever, self-isolate and call your doctor
  - Disinfecting frequently touched surfaces, such as doorknobs
  - Beginning some preparations in anticipation of social distancing or supply chain shortages, such as  ensuring you have sufficient supplies of prescription medicines and ensuring you have about a 2 week supply of food and other necessary household goods.
  - With these preparation in mind, it is important to not panic buy.
 Panic buying unnecessarily increases strain on supply chains and can make it difficult to ensure that everyone is able to get supplies that they need.